 - What clinical indications and contraindications should be considered?

 Assoc.
-Prof. Simona Trifu, MD, PhD and Ana Maria Cojocaru, MD, PhD(s) will bring this topic to the spotlight in an exciting, yet understanding way, putting in balance both advantages and disadvantages of this medical procedure.
+Prof. Simona Trifu, MD, PhD, Ana Maria Cojocaru, MD, PhD(s) and Prof. Adela Ciobanu, MD, PhD will bring this topic to the spotlight in an exciting, yet understanding way, putting in balance both advantages and disadvantages of this medical procedure.
 Assoc.
 Prof. Simona Trifu, MD, PhD is an important figure in both Psychiatry and Psychology, being also a member of International Psychoanalytical Association.
 Ana Maria Cojocaru, MD, PhD(s) is in her 5th year or residency in Psychiatry and in the 3rd year of Doctoral School.

 Gene editing in babies represents a groundbreaking shift in medicine, offering the potential to prevent genetic diseases before birth.
 With tools like CRISPR, scientists envision a future where inherited conditions could be eradicated, reshaping possibilities for human health.